Cost Update

 How long does house painting take in Seattle?

 A standard exterior job usually takes 4 to 7 days.
-However, in Seattle, this can stretch to two weeks if we hit a "June Gloom" stretch with morning drizzle.
-Painters need the siding to be dry to the touch before they can apply the next coat.
+However, in Seattle, you have to build in "rain days."
+Even in June, a sudden afternoon shower can stall a project because the siding needs to be completely dry before the next coat goes on.

 Do I need a permit for house painting in Seattle?